Ghasty001/Animated_sprites_by_Ghasty001/README.md

 **Mega Absol Z**
 All original animations and sprites!
 Back might need touchups.

+**Mega Meganium**
+The base front was made by *kiriaura* over on its Deviant-Art, while the back is original.

 **Dreepy - Drakloak - Dragapult**
 Base sprite by *KingOfThe-X-Roads*.
 Slightly modified the drakloak and dragapult front sprites, while the backs are mine.